-What about accrued interest? student's ESA will be closed and any remaining funds must be returned to the state treasurer to be placed in the basic education program account of the education trust fund of 1992 under §§ 49-3-357 and 49-3-358.
+(f) If a participating student ceases to be a resident of this state, then the student's ESA will be closed and any remaining funds must be returned to the state treasurer to be placed in the basic education program account of the education trust fund of 1992 under §§ 49-3-357 and 49-3-358.

 Discriminatory.
-Creates college savings account that public students will not have.
+Creates college account that public students will not have.

-From TSBA: This may create an unintended incentive for participants to minimize early education costs in order to save the funds for college.
+May create an unintended incentive for participants to minimize early education costs in order to save the funds for college. (g) Any funds remaining in a participating student's ESA upon graduation from high school or exiting the program by reaching twenty-two (22) years of age may be used by the student when the student becomes a legacy student to attend or take courses from an eligible postsecondary institution, with qualifying expenses subject to the conditions of subdivision (a)(4).

-- (g) Any funds remaining in a participating student's ESA upon graduation from high school or exiting the program by reaching twenty-two (22) years of age may be used by the student when the student becomes a legacy student to attend or take courses from an eligible postsecondary institution, with qualifying expenses subject to the conditions of subdivision (a)(4). - (h) A participating student's ESA will be closed, and any remaining funds must be returned to the state treasurer to be placed in the basic education program account of the education trust fund of 1992 under §§ 49-3-357 and 49-3-358, after the first of the following events: - (1) Upon a legacy student's graduation from an eligible postsecondary institution; - (2) After four (4) consecutive years elapse immediately after a legacy student enrolls in an eligible postsecondary institution; - (3) After a participating student or legacy student exits the program and is not enrolled in an eligible postsecondary institution; or
+(h) A participating student's ESA will be closed, and any remaining funds must be returned to the state treasurer to be placed in the basic education program account of the education trust fund of 1992 under §§ 49-3-357 and 49-3-358, after the first of the following events:

+(1) Upon a legacy student's graduation from an eligible postsecondary institution;

+(2) After four (4) consecutive years elapse immediately after a legacy student enrolls in an eligible postsecondary institution;

+(3) After a participating student or legacy student exits the program and is not enrolled in an eligible postsecondary institution; or

-- (4) After a participating or legacy student reaches twenty-two (22) years of age and is not enrolled in an eligible postsecondary institution. - (i) Funds received pursuant to this part: - Constitute a scholarship provided for use on qualified educational expenses listed in subdivision (a)(4); and - (2) Do not constitute income of a parent of a participating student under title 67, chapter 2 or any other state law. - (j) A student who is eligible for both the program created under this part and an individualized education account under the Individualized Education Act, compiled in be used in calculating a student's available work-study funding?
+(4) After a participating or legacy student reaches twenty-two (22) years of age and is not enrolled in an eligible postsecondary institution.

-The only positive statement I've seen!
+(i) Funds received pursuant to this part:

-Creates an additional exemption, that will not
+Creates an additional exemption, that will not be used in calculating a student's available work-study funding?